 See also Practical Compliance Guideline PCG 2020/3: Claiming deductions for additional running expenses incurred whilst working from home due to COVID-19

 Free Smartphone App – Keep a Record of Deductions

-The Tax Office has released a free mobile app called “myDeductions” which is for individuals and sole trader taxpayers and will let you easily record expenses as you go, including car trips and capture images of receipts.
+The Tax Office has a free mobile app called myDeductions” which is for individuals and sole trader taxpayers and will let you easily record expenses as you go, including car trips and capture images of receipts.

 At year’s end the data can be used to pre-fill myTax for your tax return completion or emailed to your tax agent.
-For more information and how to get the app see here.
+For instructions and further information: see myDeductions